serverless/dashboard/docs/faq.md

 # Console flag (required true)
 console: true

-# Dashboard flag (optional - set if you are using serverless dashboard features)
+# App is an optional property that will allow you to use dashboard properties
+app: my-app

+# dashboard disable monitporing allows you to use dashboard features without sending monitoring data to dashboard
+dashboard:
-dashboard: true
+  disableMonitoring: true

 # Service name (required)
 service: myservice